bw-sleeptracker/back-end/README.md

 }
 ```

-### sleep/all/:id
+### sleep/all/current-user
 #### GET
 * Requires user to be logged in
-* Returns a JSON object containing all sleep log data for a user ordered by date
+* Returns a JSON object containing all sleep log data for a user by user Id
+ ordered by date

 ```js
 [